 Where is your opportunity to differentiate?

 To complete the process requires a thorough and objective analysis of the agency to know where you can and can’t stand out.
 It requires brutally honest introspection because your prospects will quickly discern hype from reality.
 A SWOT analysis or other similar exercise is an informative method to use.
 When you put your agency analysis overtop of the competitive set and the marketer analysis, the opportunities for differentiation begin to emerge.
 You will see the gaps and openings for differentiation, and where to sharpen and focus your value proposition.
-You can then make data-informed decisions about what you should emphasize and deemphasize, where you might need to add capabilities and expertise and choose where you can and want to stand apart from the crowd.
+You can then make data-informed decisions about what you should emphasize and deemphasize, where you might need to add capabilities and expertise, and choose where you can and want to stand apart from the crowd.

-For example, do you know what the top ten challenges that marketers say they struggle with today?
+For example, do you know the top ten challenges that marketers say they struggle with today?
 I recently analyzed a competitive set of agencies and very few talked about those challenges or offered expertise or solutions.
 Instead, they emphasized values like high-quality creative, an excellent working relationship, strategic focus, and other similar claims.
 These are the minimum expectation of any prospect and are not differentiating in any way.
 If you were a marketer ready to leave their current agency because they can’t solve a big problem in the marketplace would you stop to learn more about an agency that is pleasant to work with, creative, and strategic?
 I think it would be better to demonstrate those qualities in the way you would solve their problem.

 Perfect is the enemy of good.

-This approach is not a perfect process but will provide the insights that are good enough to work with, quickly.
+This approach is not a perfect process but will provide insights that are good enough to work with, quickly.
 By using these insights and your expertise as an agency, you can create a more interesting, more competitive, and more successful positioning.
 Remember a few simple things.
 Always keep the prospect at the center of every decision.
 Be creative but don’t let creativity lead you astray.
 Be bold and lean forward but don’t be arrogant.
 And above all, practice brevity.
 Your prospect will spend mere seconds to form his or her first impression.
 That first impression will determine if you get a second look and ultimately a new client.

 The benefits of differentiation are wide-ranging.
 Once you renew yours, your business development approach will become better focused.
-You’ll have a clear idea of what kinds of content to produce, how to complement it with your case studies, service offering, capabilities, etc. and be able to narrow in on what kinds of prospects will be more likely to value what you do.
-It’s not perfect but good enough to increase your odds and improve your go to market process.
+You’ll have a clear idea of what kinds of content to produce, how to complement it with your case studies, service offering, capabilities, etc., and be able to narrow in on what kinds of prospects will be more likely to value what you do.
+It’s not perfect but good enough to increase your odds and improve your go-to-market process.

 I’d like to help you find your difference and make 2018 your year to grow.
 I’m always open to a conversation regardless of your needs.
 If you like this post, click the thumbs up, so I’ll know and then sign up for my new business newsletter.
-Follow me on Twitter and LinkedIn for daily tips, tricks, and insights. #LetsGrow!
+Follow me on LinkedIn for daily tips, tricks, and insights. #LetsGrow!